scrapy-plugins/scrapy-playwright/README.md

         print(response.text)
 ```

-You can also set proxies per context with the `PLAYWRIGHT_CONTEXTS` setting:
+Proxies can also be set at the context level with the `PLAYWRIGHT_CONTEXTS` setting:

 ```python
 PLAYWRIGHT_CONTEXTS = {